TOP NEW YORK AREA WEDDING DAY AND ENGAGEMENT SESSION LOCATIONS

 Between 41st and 44th Streets, and 5th and 7th Avenues, Brooklyn

 When asked what my favorite place in all of New York to shoot the Manhattan skyline is, I'd have to say, without hesitation, that it's Sunset Park.
 The view is utterly unparalleled, and it's an extraordinary location for wedding day or engagement session photographs.
 I absolutely suggest trying to be here at sunset, when the views are especially spectacular.
-No permit needed.
+No permit is needed.

 Lullwater Bridge in Prospect Park is stellar, especially with the views of the Boathouse.
 If you like the idea of Central Park but hate the idea of the crowds and tourists, Prospect Park might be a great alternative location for your engagement session or wedding day portraits.
 All of Prospect Park is beautiful (I might be biased since I live nearby!), but the Boathouse is a real hidden gem.
-No permit needed.
+No permit is needed.

 Brooklyn Botanic Garden